-In my mind, the best teacher is the example.
-A writing teacher should write, and I provide my own models for all my assignments.
-I have been teaching at RWU since 1991, and I have been a faculty writing tutor for almost as long.
-Besides RWU, I have taught college writing at RISD, URI, CCRI, UMass-Lowell, Cape Cod Community College, and the University of Arizona, where I earned a Master’s Degree in English with an emphasis on junior-college teaching.
-I earned a Bachelor’s Degree (emphasis on secondary education) from UConn.
+“In my mind, the best teacher is the example.
+A writing teacher should write, and I provide my own models for all my assignments.”
+Mr. Gillespie has been teaching at RWU since 1991, and he has been a faculty writing tutor for almost as long.
+Besides RWU, Mr. Gillespie has taught college writing at The Rhode Island School of Design, The University of Rhode Island, The Community College of Rhode Island, UMass-Lowell, Cape Cod Community College, and the University of Arizona, where he earned a Master’s Degree in English with an emphasis on junior-college teaching.
+Mr. Gillespie earned a Bachelor’s Degree (emphasis on secondary education) from the University of Connecticut.